 5. Softball Advisor will be paid a stipend of $275 each year for the duration of this contract.

 6. Sports Activity Coordinator will receive a stipend of $450 each year for the duration of this contract to coordinate fund-raising activities for banquets and faculty game.

-7. Any teacher assigned to attend meetings in which he/she takes their own vehicle will be paid at a rate of 36 cents per mile in 2006-07, 37 cents per mile in 2007-08, and 38 cents per mile in 2008-09, applicable to all employees.
+7. Any teacher assigned to attend meetings in which he/she takes their own vehicle will be paid at a rate of 36 cents per mile or a fixed rate assigned by the Board, applicable to all employees.

 12. The Cross Country advisor will receive a stipend of $500 per year for the duration of this contract.